 Choose Good Quality Material For Bonsai

 This is perhaps one of those lessons that can take some time for new people into the art of bonsai to learn, But hopefully with todays article we can have you learn this lesson straight away and save you some valuable years and get you on the right track asap!.
 What we are going to discuss today is the quality of the material that you choose to work with.
-When we start off in bonsai we rush out and buy every juniper, maple and pine we can see without any though to whether or not that material is actually worth purchasing and working on.
+When we start off in bonsai we rush out and buy every juniper, maple and pine we can see without any thought to whether or not that material is actually worth purchasing and working on.
 Most of the times we are buying years of unnecessary work, especially if purchasing off market places such as facebook.
 A lot of the times people work out their material is not great for bonsai so they will sell it off to someone else essentially selling that person their problems.
 So lets take a look at a few things to see if we can get you to avoid poor quality material.

 Buy Well Developed Material